 Qt is a platform-independent C++ library for building graphical user interfaces (GUIs).
 Amira is built with Qt.
 However, the user interface elements used in standard Amira modules are encapsulated by special Amira classes called ports.
 Therefore, you can develop your own modules without knowing Qt.
 You only need Qt if you plan to add completely new user interface components such as special purpose dialogs.
 Note also, that in this case Qt headers and libraries are included in Amira XPand Extension under LGPL licensing.
-Amira 6.5 is linked against Qt 5.4 under Microsoft Windows and Qt 4.8 under Linux and Mac OS X.
+Amira 6.7 is linked against Qt 5.6 on all supported platforms.